 - In the case of a faculty respondent, at least two members of the University Hearing Board shall be faculty, in the case of a professional staff respondent; at least two members of the University Hearing Board shall be staff (except in cases where there is not sufficient availability in the pool of trained members).

 - Either party can request Board members to recuse themselves from the hearing for actual or perceived bias or other conflict of interest.
-The final decision regarding this request will be made by the Title IX Coordinator based on the information provided by the requesting party.
+The Title IX Coordinator will make the final decision regarding this request based on the information provided by the requesting party.
 Board members may also recuse themselves if they feel they cannot or should not hear a particular case.

-- The University Hearing Board panel will be trained by the Title IX Coordinator regarding hearing procedures, evaluation of relevant evidence, Title IX requirements and other subjects, as needed.
+The University Hearing Board panel will be trained by the Title IX Coordinator regarding hearing procedures, evaluation of relevant evidence, Title IX requirements, and other subjects, as needed.

 Appeals